cyclomies/Meshtastic-device/docs/software/mesh-stack.md

-# Meshtastic mesh network stack
+# Meshtastic mesh protocol stack

+## Protocol stack explained

+The protocol stack (https://en.wikipedia.org/wiki/Protocol_stack)is used to simlify the protocol design, and purpose of the protocols.

 ## OSI model explained

-The OSI model (https://en.wikipedia.org/wiki/OSI_model) is used to describe the functions of Meshtastic mesh networking.
+The OSI model (https://en.wikipedia.org/wiki/OSI_model) is used here to describe the functions of Meshtastic mesh networking.

 ## Meshtastic mesh layers